footcricket05/IndusIOT/README.md

 ## Community and Support 🤝

-If you have any questions, feedback, or need assistance, please reach out to our friendly community on [our forums](https://ictgcw2.iotcdac.in/).
+If you have any questions, feedback, or need assistance, please reach out to our friendly community on https://ictgcw2.iotcdac.in/#footer.

 We hope the INDUS-IoT Kit empowers you to create amazing IoT applications and sparks your creativity!
 Happy coding! 🌟